WAcry/wacry.github.io/content/posts/1735078223417-binary-search-intro/index.md

 If you use the `lower_bound` and `upper_bound` functions provided by C++ STL, you can also accomplish the same thing:

-- `lower_bound(first, last, val)` returns the "first position greater than or equal to val"
+- `lower_bound(first, last, val)` will return "the first position greater than or equal to val"
-- `upper_bound(first, last, val)` returns the "first position greater than val"
+- `upper_bound(first, last, val)` will return "the first position greater than val"

-For example, suppose `nums = {1,2,3,4,4,4,4,4,5,5,6}`, and we want to know the range where 4 appears:
+For example, suppose `nums = {1,2,3,4,4,4,4,4,5,5,6}`, and we want to know the interval where 4 appears:

 ```cpp
 vector<int> nums = {1,2,3,4,4,4,4,4,5,5,6};